EPC-MSU/epsound/README.md

 # epsound

 Minimalistic cross-platform library for playing sounds (from wav files).
-* Works on windows and linux.
+* Works on Windows and Linux.
 * Supports devices with architecture x86, x64 and arm.
 * Provides minimal latency when starting and stopping sound playback.
 * Suitable for adding sound effects to a device where you want to ensure maximum response speed.